 - Put links to your site on Facebook, Twitter and wherever else people will see it

-- Attend film festival screenings to see what goes on at film festivals, what kind of work is being shown, and to pick up all kinds of tips, lists, leaflets etc.
+- Attend film festival screenings to see what goes on at film festivals, what kind of work is being shown, and to pick up all kinds of tips, lists, leaflets etc. Attend panel discussions and see films where the director speaks before or after the screening

-How to Create a Budget for a New Film Project
+Funding: How to Create a Budget for a New Film Project

 Sample budget templates & sample budgets: